S3-working-group/s3-practical-guide/docs/all.md

 An experiment is a controlled test designed to prove or disprove a hypothesis.
 Experiments provide you with validated learning about how to better respond to the challenges and opportunities you face.
 Outcomes often provide you with the opportunity to refine your hypothesis, or even develop new hypotheses that you can then test with further experiments.

-Before you start an experiment, it’s important to fully define and document it.
+Before you start an experiment, it's important to fully define and document it.
 In the context of an organization, a good experiment will consist of a list of things you need to do, and if helpful, how you need to do them, as well as a list of variables you will track before, during and/or after the experiment.

 Define and document specific thresholds for success and failure of the experiment related to your variables and add details about this to your evaluation criteria.
 In particular, consider what you would accept as evidence that your hypothesis is false.
 While an experiment is running, avoid making changes to it, and if you do change something, document those changes, otherwise your measurements may become meaningless.
-It is vital that you **measure before starting the experiment** to ensure that the threshold for success is not already met because you made an error in your experiment’s design.
+It is vital that you **measure before starting the experiment** to ensure that the threshold for success is not already met because you made an error in your experiment's design.

 #### Treat decisions as experiments

 In a complex system, it is impossible to predict all of the ways in which that system will react to a particular intervention of change.
 Because of this you can apply the concept of experimentation to the way you approach decision-making as well.
-It’s valuable to view all significant operational and governance decisions you make as experiments, and to document the intended outcome and evaluation criteria in each case.
+It's valuable to view all significant operational and governance decisions you make as experiments, and to document the intended outcome and evaluation criteria in each case.
 Make one decision at a time, starting with what appears to be an appropriate or logical starting point and evolve those decisions iteratively, based on what you learn.